-The PIO for A&M-Commerce is the Executive Director of Marketing and Communications.
+The PIO for A&M-Commerce is the Chief Marketing and Communications Officer.

 EMERGENCY OPERATION FACILITIES

 The Incident Commander (IC) will decide the classification of the incident, and based upon the IC's assessment, all or part of the university's emergency operation facilities will be activated.
 Emergency Operation Facilities include: